kpham7utk/Trackify/README.md

 ## Testing Backend Endpoints with curl

-Due to the default security configuration of Spring Boot Security, your backend endpoints are likely protected with basic authentication.
+Due to the default security configuration of Spring Boot Security, the backend endpoints are protected with basic authentication.
 To test them using `curl`, you will need to provide the generated username and password.

 **1. Find the Generated Password:**